openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

 #### Configure your CMI for COE

 Now follow the User Guide of the CMI on how to setup CAN over Ethernet (COE).
 Here you will map your outputs that you configured in the previous step.
 This can be accomplished via the GUI on the CMI or via the coe.csv file.
-As the target device you need to put the IP of your OpenHAB server.
+As the target device you need to put the IP of your openHAB server.
 Don’t forget to reboot the CMI after you uploaded the coe.csv file.

 ## Supported Bridge and Things